 Passing Yards: 463

-In by-far his best career game, Busby beat the Wolfpack to become 8-0 on the 1997 season while completing 26-of-36 attempts for 463 yards, five touchdowns and one interception.
-Busby threw for at least 390 yards three different times during the 1997 season and finished with the school record for passing yards in a season with 3,317 yards, though it has been passed five different times.
+In by far his best career game, Busby beat the Wolfpack to become 8-0 on the 1997 season while completing 26-of-36 attempts for 463 yards, five touchdowns and one interception at Doak Campbell Stadium.
+Busby, who never played in the NFL, threw for at least 390 yards three different times during the 1997 season and finished with the school record for passing yards in a season with 3,317 yards, though it has been passed five different times.

 5. Peter Tom Willis, 1989